 Myriam Hirt, a biologist at the German Centre for Integrative Biodiversity Research, employed a different model.
 Hirt and colleagues analyzed a public database containing information about the top speeds and body sizes of over 500 living species.
 They used this information to infer T. rex‘s top speed of about 18 miles per hour (29 kilometers/hour) based on its weight.

-In both cases, if you ever encountered a T. rex in the luxurious jungle 66 million years ago, you had little cause for alarm.
-Any human could have simply outrun the menacing-looking dinosaur.
+In both cases, if you ever encountered a T. rex in the luxurious jungle 66 million years ago, you would have actually had a fair chance to make it out alive.
+There are humans who could have simply outrun the menacing-looking dinosaur.

 Although biologists have always known that larger body sizes can limit speed, Holtz and colleagues took things a step further.
 Their results suggest that longer legs can indeed contribute to higher top speed, but only in small and medium-sized dinosaurs.
 This wasn’t true for long-legged dinosaurs weighing over 2,200 pounds (one ton), the researchers reported in the journal PLoS ONE.